AlizSaas/AlizSaas/README.md

 # Hey there! 👋

-I'm Ali a software developer based in Kentucky.
+I'm Ali a developer based in Kentucky.

 I enjoy building backend systems and modern web applications with TypeScript and Node.js.